 - FLOUR: All-purpose flour is used in the cake batter to give it structure.

 - COCOA POWDER: Cocoa powder is where all the decadent chocolate flavor comes from!
-It’s used in both the cake and the icing.
+It’s used in both the cake and the ganache.

 - SALT: To enhance the flavor of the cake, a pinch of salt is used in the batter.